-The finance module enables designers to compare the costs of a geothermal system with up to five different conventional systems.
-These conventional systems can include any combination of heating (boiler, furnace, air source heat pump, water source heat pump) and cooling (air cooled chiller, water cooled chiller, unitary air conditioner) equipment.
+The GSA module enables designers to compare the costs of a geothermal system with up to five different conventional systems.
+These conventional systems can include any combination of heating (boiler, furnace, air source heat pump) and cooling (air cooled chiller, water cooled chiller, unitary air conditioner) equipment.
 After the users first selects a conventional system number (1-5) and then defines the equipment type and performance characteristics for that system number, the program determines the energy requirements and operating costs for the system.
-The parameters relating to the conventional system options are located in the Conventional panel as shown in figure 9.5.
+The parameters relating to the conventional system options are located in the Conventional panel as shown in figure 9.7.